mike-gimelfarb/cocoa/docs/multivariate.rst

 * Hansen, Nikolaus, and Andreas Ostermeier.
 "Completely derandomized self-adaptation in evolution strategies."
 Evolutionary computation 9.2 (2001): 159-195.

 The covariance update has ``O(n^3)`` time complexity when updated naively, making it scale poorly to higher dimensions.
-The COCOA implementation applies a simple trick of updating the covariance matrix once every ``O(n)`` iterations, reducing the amortized time complexity to ``O(n^2)``.
+The current implementation applies a simple trick of updating the covariance matrix once every ``O(n)`` iterations, reducing the amortized time complexity to ``O(n^2)``.
 This allows the algorithm to perform well on the order of 100 decision variables.